 Some companies hire experts to help them avoid test scenarios that cause servers to fail (such as DoS assaults).

 Ethical hacking is a difficult area to study because it requires an understanding of all aspects of a system or network.
 Certifications have grown popular amongst aspiring ethical hackers because of this.
 This article provides detailed what ethical hacking is or what the ethical hacker’s roles and obligations are.

 This Article is demonstrated for instructional purposes only.
 It is illegal to use it in the wrong way.
 We don’t approve of any type of hacking in any way.
 The end-users should be solely responsible for their own behaviors.

 Q- What is the role of an ethical hacker?

-A- An ethical hacker, also known as a white hat hacker, is a computer security specialist who breaks into a computer system, network, application, or other computing resource on behalf of its owners and with their permission.
+A- An ethical hacker, also known as a white hat hacker, is a computer security specialist who breaks into a computer system, network, application, or another computing resource on behalf of its owners and with their permission.

-Q- In basic terms, what is ethical hacking?
+Q- What is ethical hacking?

 A- An authorized attempt to acquire unauthorized access to a computer system, application, or data is known as ethical hacking.
 Duplicating the techniques and behaviors of malevolent attackers is part of an ethical hack.

 A- If you’re looking for a stimulating and ever-changing work environment, ethical hacking is a terrific career choice.
 You desire a job that makes a difference.
 You wish to protect yourself against cyber-attacks.